gvwilson/sdxjs/src/regex-parser/index.md

 and "end of text".
 (We write regular expressions inside slashes to distinguish them from strings.)
 To keep things simple,
-we will create a tree of objects (<a figure="regex-parser-expression-tree"/>) rather than instances of the regular expression classes from <a section="pattern-matching"/>;
+we will create a tree of objects ([% f regex-parser-expression-tree %]) rather than instances of the regular expression classes from [% x pattern-matching %];
 the exercises will tackle the latter.

 [% figure slug="regex-parser-expression-tree" img="figures/expression-tree.svg" alt="Expression tree for regular expression" caption="Representing the result of parsing a regular expression as an tree." %]